 Stour Sailing Club set up organised Club Rowing at the beginning of 2016 following on from several years of groups of members rowing in their own Claydon Skiffs.

-Over the past eight years rowing has become a well established and very active part of the Club, and we row all year round.
+Rowing has become a well established and very active part of the Club.

-Rowing is a fantastic team and social activity for people of all ages and is a great way to enjoy our beautiful estuary from a whole new angle.
+Rowing is a fantastic team and social activity for people of all ages and is a great way to meet people and to enjoy our beautiful estuary from a whole new angle.
 You can row for fun or to get fit or to compete - and many of us enjoy all three.

 Rowing at Manningtree is mainly traditional fixed seat coastal rowing with four rowers each with a single 'sweep' oar, and a Cox, in the Club's two Harker's Yard Gigs.
-However we also have access to a Claydon Skiff made available by her owner, and in addition we have a single sliding seat coastal scull.
+However we also have access to a Claydon Skiff (also a four oared sweep boat), and in addition we have a single sliding seat coastal scull.